Weebly/TableSchemer/README.md

 ## Requirements

-TableSchemer is built using Swift.
-It's also taking advantage of advanced features, so it requires that you use Xcode 6 and build them using Swift.
+TableSchemer is built using Swift 3, so it requires that you use Xcode 8.
 It supports iOS 7.0+.

 ## Usage